 - 1. Determine the interval of all occurrences of p[i] in F. - 2.
 Continue with the same interval in L which corresponds to the precursors of the currently considered characters. - 3.
 For all entries in the current interval in L which equal p[i-1], determine their occurrence in F (LF-mapping).
-These define a new interval in F. - a) If this is empty, the algorithm ends and the pattern does not exist in the text. - b) If the interval is not empty and i = 0, the pattern is found at the corresponding positions. - c) Otherwise decrease i by 1 and continue with step 2
+These define a new interval in F. Therefore it suffices to perform the LF mapping only for the first and the last such element.
+(See Figure 9.3 for an example.) - a) If this is empty, the algorithm ends and the pattern does not exist in the text. - b) If the interval is not empty and i = 0, the pattern is found at the corresponding positions. - c) Otherwise decrease i by 1 and continue with step 2